microcks/microcks.io/content/documentation/automating/jenkins.md

 ## Setting up Microcks Jenkins plugin

-Since the version `0.2.0`, this plugin is using identified **Service Accounts** when connecting to Microcks server.
+This plugin is using identified [Service Account](../service-account) when connecting to Microcks server.
 It is also able to manage multiple Microcks installation and hide the technical details from your Jobs using Microcks plugins.
 As a Jenkins administrator, go to the **Manage Jenkins** page and find the **Microcks** section.
 You should be able to add and configure as many instance of Microcks installation as you want like in the 2 configured in screenshot below:

 ![jenkins-installations](/images/jenkins-installations.png)